qojulia/QuantumOptics.jl-documentation/src/stochastic/schroedinger.md

 ## [Detection schemes with the stochastic Schrödinger equation ](@id schroedinger-homodyne)

 Currently, **QuantumOptics.jl** features only one pre-defined measurement scheme to be used with the stochastic Schrödinger equation.
 Namely, with the function [`stochastic.homodyne_carmichael`](@ref), one can obtain the function `fdeterm` and `fstoch` needed to describe homodyne detection as derived by H. J. Carmichael.
 These can then be used with `stochastic.schroedinger_dynamic`.
+Note, that this version does not preserve the norm.

 Consider a system descibed by the Hamiltonian $H_0$.
-If it is subject to decay with a operator $C$ and the output from this decay channel is subject to homodyne detection, the problem at hand is completely described by the stochastic state-dependent Hamiltonian [1,2]
+If it is subject to decay with an operator $C$ and the output from this decay channel is subject to homodyne detection, the problem at hand is completely described by the stochastic state-dependent Hamiltonian [1,2]

 $H = H_0 - \frac{i}{2}C^\dagger C + iC e^{-i\theta}\left(\xi(t) + \langle C e^{-i\theta} + C^\dagger e^{i\theta}\rangle\right).$